psychemedia/winter-tales/src/gawain_notes.md

 And he laughed at the court.
 "Ha, haaaaa."

 In place of his shield, he carried a sprig of holly; instead of his sword, an axe.
 A great big axe.
-A *huge* axe: the mother of all axes.
+A *huge* great axe: the mother of all axes.
 And not just any mother of all axes.
-Becuase this axe was made of green steel; and inlaid in the handle, the most intricate, the most exquisite, green jeweled and green enameled decoration.
+Because this axe was made of glowing green steel; and inlaid in the handle, the most intricate, the most exquisite, green jeweled and green enameled decoration.

 Looking around the Court, this great, Green Knight was the first to speak: "So, who's the boss of this horrible lot, then?
 Who's the leader of this rabble?"

-And everyone gawped, dumbstruck; and a deep, expectant hush fell on the hall, as they waited for Arthur to respond.
+And everyone just gawped, dumbstruck; and a deep, expectant hush fell on the hall, as they waited for Arthur to respond.

 "A warm welcome to you, sir, on this cold winter's night.
 I am Arthur, the head of this household.
 You are welcome to join us."